-And as I have spent the last several weeks learning to become a better listener, it became clear to me that listening is a skill.
-And it’s something we all need to work to improve, not only for the imperative mission of social justice but for our ability to build and run sustainable, profitable businesses.
+Listening is a skill.
+And it’s something we all need to work to improve both in life and in work, not only when it comes to things like social justice and deepening personal relationships, but also for our ability to build and run sustainable, profitable businesses.

 As I said, listening is a skill.
 And it’s something that we as fashion business owners often don’t realize is strongly connected to success.

 Think about it.

 What do you know about the people you are serving?
 Quite possibly it’s not nearly enough.
 Why is that?

 Could it be because you’re not listening?

 When you meet someone in person at an event, are you left with an understanding of who that person is?

 When you log onto social media are you engaging and asking questions and listening to the people who follow you?

 OK, I understand that when you’re getting a fashion business off the ground, it’s sometimes hard to get anyone to talk to you.
 But could that be because you are only trying to talk to them about yourself?
 Your business, Your product.